 UMOCA and Volunteers of America, Utah provide lasting change to LGBTQIA+ youth in the state of Utah.
-Their collaboration serves as outreach connecting transient youth with the arts.
+Their collaboration serves as outreach connecting youth who are homeless with the arts.
 Monthly visits to Volunteers of America, Utah’s Youth Resource Center from the UMOCA team connect youth experiencing homelessness to self-reliance resources and offer creative outlets through life skills workshops.
 UMOCA provides the supplies and space necessary for the Center’s clients to explore self-expression and creativity — an opportunity not traditionally afforded to transient youth.
 During the week they receive life skills through various workshops, including the workshops that UMOCA provides.
 Then on weekends, the youth get the opportunity to simply be young through fun and exciting activities.
 According to Golda Dopp Ovalles from UMOCA, “It’s about accessibility and levity.”

 Dopp Ovalles explained that the partnership is fruitful because it has been made a priority.
 It is a structural part of the programming at UMOCA.
 Through regular communication and strategizing with Volunteers of America, Utah case workers and minimum monthly visits, an immense amount of creative community change occurs.